Before attending classes and/or sessions at the Pennsylvania Hospital Diabetes Education Center, patients must have the following:

 • Insulin or injectable medication training

-• Continuous glucose monitoring (CGM) with evaluation
+• Continuous glucose monitoring (CGM) education and training

 Pre-Diabetes Education Group Classes

 The Diabetes Education Center helps patients in developing healthy eating habits and incorporating physical activity into their daily lives through diabetes prevention education.
-These 2-hour group classes are held monthly.

 National Diabetes Prevention Program (NDPP)